Talcum Baby Powder, Asbestos, and Mesothelioma

 Industrial Talc Use

 Talc is also used in industrial settings.
-Added to coatings, it creates a matte texture and helps paint adhere to surfaces.
+Added to coatings, it creates a matte texture and helps the paint adhere to surfaces.
 Talc also reduces friction in paper manufacturing.
 You can often find talc in clay, ceramics, glazes, sinks and toilets, anti-caking agents, paper, chalk, crayons, and joint compounds.

 Should I Stop Using Talcum Powder?